 The kitchen is the heart of the home.
 But it’s also the primary source of poor indoor air quality.
 Excessive moisture, smoke, and airborne dangers will quickly infiltrate every room in your home.

 A microwave oven has its purpose.
 And so does a range hood.
-While it may seem like you’re tackling two problems with one appliance, there’s always give and take.
+While it may seem like you’re tackling two problems (where to put the microwave and how to ventilate the kitchen) with one appliance, there’s always give and take.
 And that take could be taking from your well-being.

 Whether you’re a trained chef or cooking novice, from focal point in your kitchen, or concealed in custom cabinetry, the purposeful design of Broan range hoods match any style and allow more effective removal of smoke and odors for improved indoor air quality, and a cleaner kitchen.